digma-ai/dev-portal/installation/central-on-prem-install.md

 **Step 3: Validating the deployment**

-To check everything is working properly we can check the pod status and make sure they are all in the ‘Running’ state:
+To check everything is working properly we can check the pod status and make sure they are all in the "Running" state:

 `kubectl get pods -n digma`